Understanding and Estimating the Execution Time of Quantum Circuits: Related Works

 \subsection{Classical software execution time estimation}

-Current research has created methodologies that link the execution times of computer programs to their code features, enabling accurate predictions of execution times for conventional programs.
-Huang et al. \cite{huang2010predicting} presented the SPORE (Sparse Polynomial Regression) methodology for predicting program execution time using a sparse, non-linear model based on features extracted from program execution data.
-Kwon et al. \cite{kwon2014mantis} developed Mantis, a framework designed to predict the execution time of Android applications.
-By leveraging program analysis and machine learning, Mantis identifies key program features strongly correlated with computational resource consumption (CRC) and automatically generates executable code snippets to evaluate them.
-Meng et al. \cite{meng2016nonlinear} delved into an innovative nonlinear approach to estimate the worst-case execution time (WCET) during the programming phase.
+Current research has created methodologies that link the execution times of computer programs to their code features, enabling accurate predictions of execution times for conventional programs. ~\citet{huang2010predicting} presents the SPORE (Sparse Polynomial Regression) methodology for predicting program execution time using a sparse, non-linear model based on features extracted from program execution data.~\citet{kwon2014mantis} developed Mantis, a framework designed to predict the execution time of Android applications.
+By leveraging program analysis and machine learning, Mantis identifies key program features strongly correlated with computational resource consumption (CRC) and automatically generates executable code snippets to evaluate them.~\citet{meng2016nonlinear} delves into an innovative nonlinear approach to estimate the worst-case execution time (WCET) during the programming phase.
 This approach uses historical WCET data from programs with similar object codes, including variations of those programs, to make predictions.
-However, practical challenges such as restricted access to source code due to licensing restrictions often emerge.
-Bielecki et al. \cite{bielecki2023estimation} developed models that use program metadata and runtime environment parameters as explanatory variables, yet treat the program code itself as a black box.
+However, practical challenges such as restricted access to source code due to licensing restrictions often emerge. \citet{bielecki2023estimation} develop models that use program metadata and runtime environment parameters as explanatory variables, yet treat the program code itself as a black box.
 These models primarily aim to estimate the average-case execution time (ACET).

 Inspired by these studies, in this paper, we also utilize characteristics of quantum circuits (such as the number of quantum bits and the depth of the circuits) as well as the graph structures of quantum circuits along with the features of the corresponding backends (simulators and quantum computers) to predict the execution time of a quantum circuit on a specific backend.